HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 This topic provides information about the syncing files from local-to-server, server-to-local.

 !!! note
-    1. We recommend to use node version of DXClient while working with LiveSync as it is accurate and better performant.
+    We recommend to use node version of DXClient while working with LiveSync as it is accurate and better performant.
-    2. LiveSync is currently only intended for 1:1, developer : server use.
-    3. Conflict Detections (and/or Resolutions) are not be part of CF 212 release.
-    4. In any case sync is disrupted, disconnect and connect again.

 ## LiveSync Push Theme

 This command lets you sync your theme in WebDAV Server.
 Then, it'll watch for succeeding changes within the given `themePath` and immediately reflect in the WebDAV Server.

 !!! note
-    This command does not register/unregister themes.
+    1. This command does not register/unregister themes.
 For that, use [Deploy Themes](./themes.md#deploy-theme) and/or [Undeploy Themes](./themes.md#undeploy-theme) commands.
+    2. LiveSync Push Theme is currently only intended for 1:1, developer : server use.
+Concurrent usage of this command of (i.e. two (2) developers working in the same theme) will produce unwanted errors.
+Similarly, usage of LiveSync Push Theme and [Theme Editor](../../../../build_sites/themes_skins/customizing_theme/theme_editor_portlet.md) when editing files of the same theme will also produce unwanted errors.
+    3. Conflict Detections (and/or Resolutions) are not part of CF212 release.
+    4. In any case LiveSync Push Theme is disrupted, disconnect and reconnect again.

 -   **Command description**